-Jacques Santucci is the Principal of Opus Consulting Group, a business performance management firm in Portland, Maine specializing in Business Strategy and Management with a cross-functional approach to performance: innovating with companies at the intersection of finance, operations and strategy.
-In addition to his work with clients at Opus and Nucleus One, Jacques Santucci is a co-founder of Wellness Connection of Maine, the state's largest group of medical marijuana dispensaries.
+Jacques, Principal of Opus Consulting Group, a business performance management firm in Portland, Maine specializes in Business Strategy and Management with a cross-functional approach to performance: innovating with companies at the intersection of finance, operations and strategy.
+In addition to his work with clients at Opus and Nucleus One, since 2010, Jacques Santucci is a co-founder of Wellness Connection of Maine, the state's largest group of medical marijuana dispensaries.